Insurance for Construction Companies and Contractors

 Non-collision damages

-A commercial auto insurance policy can pay for non-collision damages, including vandalism, theft, and fire.
+A comprehensive business auto insurance policy can pay for non-collision damages, including vandalism, theft, and fire.

 Personal or rented vehicles may need additional coverage

-Commercial auto insurance only covers business-owned vehicles, but sometimes employees drive their own cars for business errands.
+Commercial auto insurance only covers business-owned vehicles, but sometimes employees drive their own cars for business purposes.

-Personal auto policies almost always exclude coverage for business use.
-Hired and non-owned auto insurance offers liability coverage for construction professionals who get into an accident while driving their personal vehicle to conduct company business.
+Business use is the main exclusion for a personal auto insurance policy.
+Hired and non-owned auto insurance (HNOA) offers liability coverage for construction professionals who get into an accident while driving their personal vehicle to conduct company business.
 It also covers leased or rented vehicles.

 How much does commercial auto insurance for construction businesses cost?

-Construction and contracting professionals pay a median of $150 per month for commercial auto insurance.
+Insureon’s construction and contracting professionals pay an average of $173 per month for commercial auto insurance, with their costs based on a few factors:

 Other policies for construction and contracting businesses to consider

-General liability insurance: This policy cover legal expenses related to client injuries and property damage, such as a contractor sued for damaging a valuable antique in a client's home.
+General liability insurance: Covers legal expenses related to client bodily injuries and property damage, such as a contractor sued for damaging a valuable antique in a client's home.

-Contractor’s tools and equipment insurance: This policy helps pay for repair or replacement of a contractor’s equipment and tools if they are lost, stolen, or damaged.
+Contractor’s tools and equipment insurance: Helps pay for repair or replacement of a contractor’s equipment and tools if they are lost, stolen, or damaged.

-Professional liability insurance: This policy covers professional mistakes and oversights, such as a contractor missing a deadline for a project.
+Professional liability insurance: Covers professional mistakes and oversights, such as a contractor missing a deadline for a project.

-Surety bonds: These bonds reimburse your clients for financial losses if your company is unable to fulfill the terms of its contract.
+Surety bonds: Reimburses your clients for financial losses if your company is unable to fulfill the terms of its contract.

-Builder’s risk insurance: Builder’s risk insurance can pay for damage done to a structure still under construction, such as a fire or vandalism at a construction site.
+Builder’s risk insurance: Pays for physical damage done to a structure still under construction, such as a fire or vandalism at a construction site.

 Get free quotes and buy online with Insureon

 Are you ready to safeguard your construction vehicle with commercial auto insurance?
 Complete Insureon’s easy online application today.
-Once you find the right policy, you can begin coverage in less than 24 hours.
+Once you find the right, affordable policy, you can begin coverage and get your certificate of insurance in less than 24 hours.

 Save money by comparing insurance quotes from multiple carriers.